kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This is a major shift in the relationship between frameworks and AI tooling.

-## The Next Generation of Frameworks May Ship Expertise
+## The Next Generation of Frameworks May Ship Expertise { #next-generation-frameworks-ship }

 The deepest implication extends beyond Kora.